mobify/mobify-code-style/copyright/README.md

 Passing the `--update` flag to this tool will enable update mode.

-With fix mode enabled, the copyright headers will be updated to the current year in each file that matches the glob and contains headers.
+With update mode enabled, the copyright headers will be updated to the current year in each file that matches the glob and already contains headers.

 ### Developing